Inspiring the Next Generation with Arduino Alvik

 A don't touch warning on an educational robot for children?

-The friendly front side has a Time-of-Flight (ToF) sensor on it.
-On the rear side is a row of I²C connectors in Qwiic (Sparkfun) and Grove (Seeed) format.
-There you’ll also find the On/Off slide switch and a pin header for connecting up to two servo motors.
+The Arduino Alvik is equipped with a range of sensors and connectors to enhance its capabilities.
+The front features a Time-of-Flight (ToF) sensor, while the rear houses I²C connectors compatible with Qwiic (Sparkfun) and Grove (Seeed) formats, along with an On/Off slide switch and a pin header for connecting up to two servo motors.

 i2c connectors